Hamster339/L4Project-SailingRaceManager/readme.md

 # Sailing Race Manager

-This is a level 4 project at the university of glasgow.
-Its goal is to create a webapp that manages the leaderbord for a Sailing race siries.
+This is a level 4 project at the university of Glasgow.
+Its goal is to create a web-app that manages the leader-board for a Sailing race series.

 # Structure
-* Sorce code is under /src
+* Source code is under /src
-* Dissertaion is under /dissertaion
+* Dissertation is under /dissertation
-* Persentation is under /presentation
+* Presentation is under /presentation
 * Time log is timelog.md